High Blood Pressure and How It Harms Your Health

 Here are some of the most concerning complications that can arise from leaving high blood pressure untreated:

-Cardiovascular Disease – Hypertension damages blood vessels and leads to a dangerous buildup of fatty deposits inside arteries, called atherosclerosis.
+Hypertension damages blood vessels and leads to a dangerous buildup of fatty deposits inside arteries, called atherosclerosis.
 This narrows the space for blood to flow, eventually blocking it off entirely.
 When this affects arteries feeding the heart or brain, it causes heart attacks and strokes.
+According to the British Heart Foundation, high blood pressure is the single biggest risk factor for stroke and a major risk factor for heart attack.

-Kidney Disease – Raised blood pressure damages the small blood vessels in the kidneys.
+Raised blood pressure damages the small blood vessels in the kidneys.
 This impairs their critical filtering abilities.
 Fluid buildup and uncontrolled hypertension then worsen kidney function further.
 In severe cases it progresses to complete kidney failure.
+The NHS notes that high blood pressure is one of the most common causes of chronic kidney disease.

-Dementia – High blood pressure is linked to increased leakage of protein across the blood-brain barrier.
+High blood pressure is linked to increased leakage of protein across the blood-brain barrier.
 The resulting brain cell damage heightens your risk of developing vascular dementia.
+Research shows that controlling blood pressure in midlife can reduce dementia risk later.

-Vision Loss – Uncontrolled hypertension strains the small blood vessels supplying the eyes.
+Uncontrolled hypertension strains the small blood vessels supplying the eyes.
 This can permanently damage the retina and optic nerve, leading to complete loss of sight over time.
+The condition is called hypertensive retinopathy.

 Clearly, bringing down your blood pressure is critical for protecting both your heart health and overall wellbeing.
 Don’t wait until you have severe symptoms to take action.